hackupc/guides-page/_pages/guide/hacker.md

 - **Valid ID** - Make sure to bring your government-issued or student ID.
 We will need this in order to check you in.
 You will also need this if you'd like to check out hardware.
 - **QR Invitation code** - This is the QR we sent you when you've confirmed the participation.
-- **Covid certificate** - A valid certificate can match the following options:
-  1. 1 vaccine + passing the covid
-  2. 2 vaccines
-  3. 3 vaccines
-  4. Negative PCR

 - **Laptop, Phone, Chargers, and Other Devices** - Don't forget to bring your chargers and extra batteries for any device you'll be using.
 - **Headphones** - If you need to focus it will be easier with them.
 - **Comfortable clothes** - We will provide you a T-shirt but for sure you will need more clothes.